Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Bang-Ride Control

 where $C \in \mathbb{R}^{m \times n}$, e.g., $Cx$ is a sub-vector of $x$.
 The linear system~\eqref{eq:LinearSys} has an associated Kalman decomposition:

 As only $y$ affects the optimal solution, solving problem~\eqref{eq:OCdem} using system model~\eqref{eq:KalDem} leads to the same optimal solution.
-Therefore, to ensure the bang-ride property, only the subsystem $\dot{ \bar{x}}_1 = \bar{A}_{11} \bar{x}_1 + \bar{B}_1 u$ needs to satisfy the system properties in Assumption~\ref{ass:Control}, i.e., being controllable.
+Therefore, to ensure the bang-ride property, only the subsystem $\dot{ \bar{x}}_1 = \bar{A}_{11} \bar{x}_1 + \bar{B}_1 u$ needs to satisfy Assumption~\ref{ass:Control}, i.e., being controllable.

 The difficulty in applying the above reasoning to nonlinear systems is in finding a global coordinate transformation.
 Transformation by exploiting the observability codistribution is only defined locally \cite{nijmeijer1990nonlinear}.